 Actually the gradle build excludes this test here as well using the following additional snippet in the build.gradle file:

 This ends this bonus lab.
-If you like the approach with the Testcontainers then you may look for other supported testcontainers like for example databases (this is also a great possibility to test against the real database instead of simulating this using a H2 in-memory database).
+If you like the approach with the then you may look for other supported testcontainers like for example databases (this is also a great possibility to test against the real database instead of simulating this using a H2 in-memory database).